-df.residual: vector containing the residual degrees of freedom for the model fit to each tag/gene in the dataset.

-deviance: vector giving the deviance from the model fit to each tag/gene.

-design: design matrix for the full model from the likelihood ratio test.

-offset: scalar, vector or matrix of offset values to be included in the GLMs for each tag/gene.

-samples: data frame containing information about the samples comprising the dataset.

-genes: data frame containing information about the genes or tags for which we have DGE data (can be NULL if there is no information available).

-DGEList 17

-dispersion: scalar or vector providing the value of the dispersion parameter used in the negative binomial GLM for each tag/gene.

-lib.size: vector providing the effective library size for each sample in the dataset.

-weights: matrix of weights used in the GLM fitting for each tag/gene.

-fitted.values: the fitted (expected) values-here they are counts-from the GLM for each tag/gene.

-abundance: vector of gene/tag abundances (expression level), on the log2 scale, computed from the mean count for each gene/tag after scaling count by normalized library size.
+coefficients matrix containing the coefficients computed from fitting the model defined by the design matrix to each ge df.residual vector containing the residual degrees of freedom for the model fit to each gene in the dataset. deviance vector giving the deviance from the model fit to each gene. design design matrix for the full model from the likelihood ratio test. offset scalar, vector or matrix of offset values to be included in the GLMs for each gene. samples data frame containing information about the samples comprising the dataset. genes data frame containing information about the genes or tags for which we have DGE data (can be NULL if th dispersion scalar or vector providing the value of the dispersion parameter used in the negative binomial GLM for ea lib.size vector providing the effective library size for each sample in the dataset. weights matrix of weights used in the GLM fitting for each gene. fitted.value s the fitted (expected) values from the GLM for each gene.
+AveLogCPM numeric vector giving average log2 counts per million for each gene.

 This class inherits directly from class list so any operation appropriate for lists will work on objects of this class.
-DGEGLM objects also have a show method.